 Before the social media boom, marketing experts focused their efforts mainly on emails as the most potent channel for generating prospects' interest and nurturing them.
 However, as a time-tested approach, email marketing remains one of the most efficient methods to drive email marketing leads.

 Despite the diversity of marketing channels, brands rely heavily on the ability of emails to guarantee a high level of customer engagement and lasting interest in products and services.
+These days the use of direct mail has also become quite prominent.

 It’s no secret that email marketing is geared toward driving targeted actions like subscriptions, purchases, or downloads.
 The one thing that hasn’t changed when it comes to this method is that marketers have to be strategic with regard to email campaigns.
 And email lead generation is no exception.